ShobaS/Daily-Log/log.md

 Day 45:
 Have started the Leaderboard challenge from freecodecamp.
 Had a review for the Markdown Previewer.
 Searching for ways to improve it.

+Day 46:
+Worked on Camper Leaderboard challenge and also accordion task using JS.
+Planning to finish the leaderboard challenge by tommorrow.